-Standard radiation therapy after a lumpectomy is external-beam radiation therapy given Monday through Friday for five to six weeks.
-This often includes radiation therapy to the whole breast the first four to five weeks, followed by a more focused treatment to where the tumor was located in the breast for the remaining treatments.
+Standard radiation therapy after a lumpectomy is external-beam radiation therapy given Monday through Friday for 5 to 6 weeks.
+This often includes radiation therapy to the whole breast the first 4 to 5 weeks, followed by a more focused treatment to where the tumor was located in the breast for the remaining treatments.

 This focused part of the treatment, called a boost, is standard for women with invasive breast cancer to reduce the risk of a recurrence in the breast.
 Women with DCIS may also receive the boost.
 For women with a low risk of recurrence, the boost may be optional.
 It is important to discuss this treatment approach with your doctor.

 If there is cancer in the lymph nodes under the arm, radiation therapy may also be given to the same side of the neck or underarm near the breast or chest wall.
 Patients who have a mastectomy may not need radiation therapy, depending on the features of the tumor.
-Radiation may be recommended after mastectomy for patients with tumors larger than 5 cm, for those with cancer in many lymph nodes, for those with cancer cells outside of the capsule of the lymph node, and for those whose cancer has grown into the skin or chest wall, as well as other reasons.
-Radiation therapy following a mastectomy can be given after reconstruction, and is usually given five days a week for five to six weeks.
+Radiation may be recommended after mastectomy for a patient with a larger tumor, for those with cancer in many lymph nodes, for those with cancer cells outside of the capsule of the lymph node, and for those whose cancer has grown into the skin or chest wall, as well as other reasons.
+Radiation therapy following a mastectomy can be given after reconstruction, and is usually given 5 days a week for 5 to 6 weeks.

-There has been growing interest in the use of newer regimens that shorten the length of radiation treatment from six to seven weeks to three to four weeks.
-In one method called hypo-fractionated radiation therapy, a higher daily dose is given to the whole breast so that the overall length of treatment is shortened to three to four weeks.
+There has been growing interest in the use of newer regimens that shorten the length of radiation treatment from 5 to 6 weeks to 3 to 4 weeks.
+In one method called hypo-fractionated radiation therapy, a higher daily dose is given to the whole breast so that the overall length of treatment is shortened to 3 to 4 weeks.
 This approach can also be combined with a boost to the tumor site either during or after the whole breast radiation treatments.
-Even shorter schedules have been studied and are in use in some centers, including accelerated partial breast radiation for five days, and others are researching a three-week schedule.
+Even shorter schedules have been studied and are in use in some centers, including accelerated partial breast radiation for 5 days, and others are researching a 3-week schedule.

-Research studies have shown that these shorter schedules are similarly safe and control the cancer as well as longer radiation treatment schedules in patients with node-negative breast cancer.
+Research studies have shown that these shorter schedules are similarly safe and control the cancer as well as longer radiation treatment schedules in patients when lymph nodes are not involved, called node-negative breast cancer.
 These shorter schedules are becoming more accepted in the United States for cancers that have a lower risk of recurrence, and are one way to improve the convenience and reduce the time needed to complete radiation therapy (see also partial breast irradiation below).
-Information about the long-term effectiveness of these very short courses of radiation is not yet available.

 PBI can be done with standard external-beam radiation therapy that is focused on the area where tumor was removed and not on the entire breast.
 PBI may also be performed using brachytherapy.
-Brachytherapy is the use of plastic catheters or a metal wand placed temporarily in the breast.
-Breast brachytherapy can involve short treatment times, ranging from one dose to one week, or it can be given as one dose in the operating room immediately after the tumor is removed.
+Brachytherapy includes the use of plastic catheters or a metal wand placed temporarily in the breast.
+Breast brachytherapy can involve short treatment times, ranging from 1 dose to 1 week, or it can be given as 1 dose in the operating room immediately after the tumor is removed.
 These forms of focused radiation are currently used only for patients with a smaller, less-aggressive, and node-negative tumor.

-Even though IMRT has fewer short-term side effects, many insurance providers may not cover IMRT.
-It is important to check with your health insurance company before any treatment begins to make sure it is covered.
+IMRT is not recommended for everyone.
+Talk with your radiation oncology doctor to learn more.
+Special insurance approval may also be needed for coverage for IMRT, so it is important to check with your health insurance company before any treatment begins to make sure it is covered.

-Adjuvant radiation therapy concerns for older patients and/or those with small tumors
+Adjuvant radiation therapy concerns for older patients and/or those with a small tumor

-Recent research studies have looked at the possibility of avoiding radiation therapy for women age 70 or older or for those women with a small tumor.
-Overall, these studies show that radiation therapy reduces the risk of breast cancer recurrence in the same breast, compared with no radiation therapy, but does not lengthen lives.
+Recent research studies have looked at the possibility of avoiding radiation therapy for women age 70 or older, or for those women with a small tumor.
+Overall, these studies show that radiation therapy reduces the risk of breast cancer recurrence in the same breast, compared with no radiation therapy, but radiation does not lengthen women’s lives.
 Guidelines from the National Comprehensive Cancer Network (NCCN) continue to recommend radiation therapy as the standard option after lumpectomy.
-However, they note that women with special situations or low-risk tumors could reasonably choose not to have radiation therapy and use only hormonal therapy (see below) after lumpectomy, if they are willing to accept a modest increase in the risk that the cancer will come back in the breast.
+However, they note that women with special situations or a low-risk tumor could reasonably choose not to have radiation therapy and use only systemic therapy (see below) after lumpectomy, if they are willing to accept a modest increase in the risk that the cancer will come back in the breast.
 This includes women age 70 or older or those with other medical conditions that could limit life expectancy within five years.

-Chemotherapy may be given before surgery to shrink a large tumor and reduce the risk of recurrence, called neoadjuvant chemotherapy.
+Chemotherapy may be given before surgery to shrink a large tumor and make surgery easier, called neoadjuvant or preoperative chemotherapy.
 It may also be given after surgery to reduce the risk of recurrence, called adjuvant chemotherapy.
-Chemotherapy is also commonly given if a patient has a metastatic breast cancer recurrence.
+Chemotherapy may also be given if a patient has a metastatic breast cancer recurrence.